ceedee666/modern-abap-curriculum/docs/transactional_app.md

 # Creating a Transactional App

-In the previous chapter a app was created to only display data.
+In the previous chapter, an app was created to only display data.
-In this chapter the focus is on creating a transactional app, i.e. an app that can be used to create, change and delete data.
+In this chapter, the focus is on creating a transactional app, i.e. an app that can be used to create, change and delete data.
 To develop the transactional app the [Managed Transaction App](https://help.sap.com/docs/ABAP_PLATFORM_NEW/fc4c71aa50014fd1b43721701471913d/b5bba99612cf4637a8b72a3fc82c22d9.html) approach is used.

 ## Preparations

-In order to separate the transaction app nicely from the read-only list report a little bit of preparation is required.
+To separate the transaction app nicely from the read-only list report a little bit of preparation is required.
-On the basis of the interfaces views in the package `Z_RATING_DB` new consumption views and corresponding service definitions and binding are created.
-Those are that basis of the transactional app developed in this unit.
+On the basis of the interface views in the package `Z_RATING_DB` new consumption views and corresponding service definitions and binding are created.
+Those are the basis of the transactional app developed in this unit.
-The following steps are necessary as a preparation:
+The following steps are necessary as preparation:

 1. Create a package for the transactional app
 1. Create two new consumption views and the corresponding metadata extensions
 1. Create a service definition and service binding for the transactional app.

-The steps 2 and 3 are basically a repetition of the previous unit.
+Steps 2 and 3 are basically a repetition of the previous unit.
 Technically, this would not be necessary.
 The approach is used in this curriculum to preserve results from previous units for later reference.

 First, create a package with the name `Z_RATING_MANAGED` as a sub-package of the existing `Z_RATING` package.

-### Create new Consumption views
+### Create New Consumption Views

 Inside the new package create the consumption view `Z_C_Product_M` for the root entity `Z_I_Product`.
 The source code of the consumption view is shown below.
 Most parts of this view are similar to what was discussed in the previous unit.
 The main difference is the `_Rating : redirected to composition child Z_C_Rating_M` statement.
-This statement specifies, that the association `_Rating` should not used the entity `Z_I_Rating` specified in the `Z_I_Product` entity.
-Instead the association should be mapped to a entity named `Z_C_Rating_M`, which is created next.
+This statement specifies, that the association `_Rating` should not use the entity `Z_I_Rating` specified in the `Z_I_Product` entity.
+Instead, the association should be mapped to an entity named `Z_C_Rating_M`, which is created next.

 The reason for this redirection is, that different consumption views could use different projections in the associations to cater for different usage scenarios.